ehwest/mdn_qms/README.md

 This document provides a complete overview of the Quality Management System (QMS) used by Medical Data Networks LLC, and in particular, the QMS system used to deliver T1Pal software (...as an FDA device).

-In addition, it is the purpose of the Quality Management System to support achievement of the following goals.
+The present Quality Management System (QMS) is specifically designed to achieve and sustain the following goals.

-- [ ]  Register T1Pal with the FDA
+- [ ]  Registration of T1Pal with the FDA
-- [ ]  Meet FDA-defined "Special Controls"
+- [ ]  Meet FDA-defined "Special Controls" for T1Pal Operations
-- [ ]  Meet "Support Appropriate Validations"
+- [ ]  Support "Appropriate Validations" for T1Pal as a device
-- [ ]  Document "Quality Controls"
+- [ ]  Implement certain "Quality Controls" needed to sustain T1Pal Operations.

-In this environment, **"Special Controls"** are defined as follows:
+In this environment, **"Special Controls"** has been defined by the FDA as follows:

 - [ ]  Devices must protect against unauthorized access to and modification of data.